Soir31/SpaceInvaders2.0/index.md

 We also made a class diagram to have an idea of what we needed and what we wanted to do before starting to make the upgrades of the game.
 We made this class diagram with the knowledge that we have about Java, hierarchical data structures, and Object Orientation Programming so it does not represents the final result of the game but instead it represents the general idea of what we thought that was necessary to complete our objective of upgrading the game in a good way.
-Also in this class diagram we did not put or left in blank the classes and methods that were used for the first project, we only put the new ones that were neccessary to develop the new version of the game.
+Also in this class diagram we did not put, or left in blank the classes and methods that were used for the first project, we only put the new ones that were neccessary to develop the new version of the game.
 ![Class Diagram](https://raw.githubusercontent.com/Soir31/SpaceInvaders2.0/main/Doc%20Images/Class%20Diagram.png)

 ### Upgrades of the code

 The first upgrade was to improve the part of the code in which we generate the enemies and assign the levels of the games.
 In this part in the previous project we had one only method in which we generate the enemies and assigned the level at the same time.
 Now, in this project we made two different methods to do this task.
 In the next image you can see a little of the code we implemented to do this.
 ![Upgrade1](https://raw.githubusercontent.com/Soir31/SpaceInvaders2.0/main/Doc%20Images/upgrade1.png)

 Other upgrade that we made for this project was the improvement of the E class enemies' collisions because in the previous project, the collisions sometimes didn't worked